tomerlior/NVIDIA-Academy-AIR-Lab/README.md

 # Usage

-To create a virtual lab enter https://air.cumulusnetworks.com/SimulationsAll and create a new topology. than choose the *topology.dot* file and wait 5-10 minutes until all devices are booted.
+To create a virtual lab enter https://air.cumulusnetworks.com/SimulationsAll and create a new topology according to the reference topology - "*AcademyILT*".
+Alternatively, you can create a new lab simulation using the *topology.dot* file wait 5-10 minutes until all devices are booted.

 # Support